10 Facts About Cocaine You Probably Did Not Already know

 Cocaine and Dopamine

-All drugs of abuse, from cocaine, and nicotine to heroin, cause a particularly powerful surge of dopamine in the nucleus accumbens.
+All drugs of abuse, from cocaine, nicotine to heroin, cause a particularly powerful surge of dopamine in the nucleus accumbens.
 The likelihood that the use of a drug or participation in a rewarding activity will lead to addiction is directly linked to the speed with which it promotes dopamine release, the intensity of that release, and the reliability of that release.

 The cocaine euphoria or high, also known as cocaine intoxication, is one of the most widely recognized cocaine effects among cocaine users.
 The high is often the main reason for taking cocaine.
 This is true for people who are experimenting with cocaine use, are occasional cocaine users, binge cocaine users, and people in the early stages of cocaine addiction.

-This is why, although there are similarities among cocaine users’ experiences of the cocaine high, the effects of cocaine are different for each person.
+This is why, although there are similarities among cocaine users’ experiences of cocaine high, the effects of cocaine are different for each person.
 So although aspects of cocaine intoxication are common among cocaine users, they may experience some, but not all, of these cocaine effects.

 Can a Person Become Addicted to Cocaine?